-At this summit, you will hear from pioneers in the industry, who will share with you different techniques you can use to navigate through and process emotions and stress.
-You will watch interviews, panels, and motivational speeches from celebrities and professional athletes.
+At this Summit, you will watch interviews with more than 80 experts, and motivational speeches from celebrities and professional athletes.
 You will also see demonstrations that you can try at home, in school, and with your parents, teachers, and friends.

 We must all come together in order to stop the violence and make a positive impact.
 Just as reading and math are mandatory parts of curriculum, we believe so too should mindfulness be incorporated into education.
 Our vision is to build momentum so that all schools across the country and internationally attend the Summit each year at the same time as part of the curriculum.